1985 World Series

 The 1985 World Series marked the fifth time in World Series history that a team came back from a three games to one deficit to win a championship, and the first in which that team lost the first two games of the series at home (in the following year's Series, the New York Mets won after losing the first two series games at home).
-Bret Saberhagen's victories in Games 3 and 7, allowing only a single run in both starts, earned him the World Series Most Valuable Player Award.
+This also later happened in the 1996 World Series, where the New York Yankees defeated the Atlanta Braves after losing the first two games at home.
+It is the last time this happened in a World Series, but the Toronto Blue Jays accomplished the feat against the Seattle Mariners in the 2025 American League Championship Series.
+Bret Saberhagen's victories in Games 3 and 7, allowing only a single run across his two starts, earned him the World Series Most Valuable Player Award.